 The Metropolitan Museum of Art

 Exploring the MET was by far one of my most memorable experiences from New York City.
 The museum had a lovely rooftop that overlooked Central Park and the Upper West Side of Manhattan.
 It was a gorgeous sunny day when we visited the museum, and my classmates and I took the opportunity to take new LinkedIn pictures in front of the view.
-We explored the Ancient Egypt and Heavenly Bodies exhibits before the museum closed at 5pm.
-Afterwards we took a stroll down Madison Avenue and visited several boutique shops.
+We explored Ancient Egypt and Heavenly Bodies exhibits before the museum closed at 5pm.
+Afterwards, we took a stroll down Madison Avenue and visited several boutique shops.

 World Trade Exhibit